 A theme developed by some of the Forum's speakers, and in particular the media representatives, was the relationship between the technical demands of reporting and the potential for inaccurate, unbalanced articles to be published.
-Both John Rudd (News Director of Channel Seven) and Paul Murray (Editor of The West Australian) attributed many of the failures of journalism to the pace demanded by the newsroom.
+Both John Rudd (News Director of Channel 7) and Paul Murray (Editor of the West Australian) attributed many of the failures of journalism to the pace demanded by the newsroom.
 Helen Lawrence suggested that this fast pace was in direct contract to the Aboriginal style and that in this environment, many journalists checked relatively few sources.

 This issue was put under the spotlight during an afternoon panel session which discussed how the mechanics of industrial news production had created the offensive tone of 'Music, chants in Mabo rally'.

 Kevin Dolman from the Aboriginal Legal Service and Dot West both emphasised the importance of not viewing the naturally divergent views of the Aboriginal communities, individuals and groups in Australia as more divisive than they really are.
 This was a perspective that was echoed by many other Forum participants.

 The nature of news values has meant that conflict and division tend to be emphasised in some stories about Aboriginal people in a way that suggests an unrealistic homogeneity is demanded of these people as a group.
 Rather than differing viewpoints being interpreted as a superfluity of opinions, these are often presented in a way that distort the community's perception of Aboriginal unity.